-- The plan lists broadband as a significant economic challenge, citing the lack of affordable broadband access in many communities in WNC.
-The Appalachian Regional Commission states in their plan that they intend to continue and expand their efforts to overcome this challenge.
+- The Plan lists Broadband as a significant economic challenge, citing the lack of affordable broadband access in many communities in WNC.
+The Plan identifies Appalachian Regional Commission as a program that will work with partners and grantees to continue to overcome this challenge.

-- The plan lists
+- The Plan lists

-telecommunications as a
+Telecommunications as a

 significant economic

 opportunity, stating that

 continuing to expand

 broadband and cell service

 capabilities to all Western

 North Carolina rural

 communities will increase

 educational and workforce

 training opportunities and

 encourage business and

 industry development.